DIAL Components

 Rate Limits & Cost Control

-- Refer to Roles & Access Control to learn how to configure limits for API keys and JWT.
+Refer to Roles & Access Control to learn how to configure limits for API keys and JWT.

-Refer to AI DIAL SDK and Development Examples to learn more.
+Refer to Development Examples

 Logging

-You can gather standard logs (which do not contain user messages) from components using the ELK stack (Elasticsearch, Logstash, Kibana) or other log collection system.
+You can gather standard system logs (which do not contain user messages) from components using the ELK stack (Elasticsearch, Logstash, Kibana) or other log collection system.

 Refer to Observability to learn more.